-USS Andrew Jackson (SSBN-619)
+USS Andrew Jackson (SSBN-619) and Asbestos

-About the USS Andrew Jackson
+About the USS Andrew Jackson and Asbestos

-The Andrew Jackson and the other Lafayette submarines were part of the 41 for Freedom, a group of ballistic missile submarines that had the maximum total number of missile tubes allowed by the 1972 SALT Treaty.
+The Andrew Jackson and the other Lafayette submarines were part of the 41 for Freedom, a group of ballistic missile submarines with the maximum total number of missile tubes allowed by the 1972 SALT Treaty.
 Together they acted as sea-based deterrents.

-The Andrew Jackson displaced 8,380 tons when submerged, was 425 feet in length, and was propelled by two General Electric turbines.
+When submerged, the Andrew Jackson displaced 8,380 tons, was 425 feet in length, and was propelled by two General Electric turbines.
 She was powered by a nuclear source and could hold a complement of two crews, each made up of 13 officers and 130 enlisted men.

 Construction and Upgrades